Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Inquiry_Main Form

-1. Select the Parameter Table Date_Param, select Form from Insert Menu, and select Design View from the displayed list.
+1. Select the Parameter Table Date_Param, select Form from the Insert Menu, and select Design View from the displayed list.

 2. Select the Tab Control Tool from the Toolbox and draw a Tab Control on the Detail Section of the Form.